James Billington (executioner): Early life

 Billington was born in Preston, Lancashire, the son of James, a labourer from Preston, and Mary Haslam of Bolton.
 In 1859 he moved with his family to Farnworth, northwest of Manchester.

 After leaving school he worked in a cotton mill for a time, but by the early 1880s he had become a Sunday school teacher and was running a barbershop in Market Street, Farnworth.
 He also worked for some time as a wrestler, miner and pub singer.

 Billington had a "lifelong fascination" with hanging, and made replica gallows in his back yard on which he practised with weights and dummies and, it was rumoured locally, stray dogs and cats.
-In an interview published in the Edinburgh Evening News on 28 August 1884, however, he refuted this claim, saying: "I have experimented in my own way, though I have not, as has been said, taken the lives of cats and other domestic animals.
+In an interview published in the Edinburgh Evening News on 28 August 1884, however, he denied this claim, saying: "I have experimented in my own way, though I have not, as has been said, taken the lives of cats and other domestic animals.
 For the purpose of my experiments I made a small scaffold and erected in my yard at home, using dummies and weights as my subjects."

 Following the death of William Marwood in 1883, a vacancy arose for the post of Executioner for the City of London and Middlesex.
 Of the more than 100 applicants, Billington was one of three short-listed to be interviewed, but the job was offered to Bartholomew Binns.
 Undaunted, Billington wrote to other English prison authorities offering his services as a hangman, an offer that was eventually taken up by the authorities in Yorkshire.